Markzware Pdfmarkz Stand-Alone App Converts PDF Files To Fully-Editable Indesign Files

+(MENAFN- Market Press Release) September 27, 2023 2:44 am - PDF to Editable Adobe InDesign Files: Markzware PDFMarkz macOS stand-alone app converts PDF to InDesign, Affinity Publisher, QuarkXPress, Illustrator, and more.

-Dayton, Nevada, July 21, 2023 - Markzware, Inc., the leader in software publishing solutions for document previewing, data conversion, and print quality control, announces the latest version of its stand-alone preview, preflight and conversion application, PDFMarkz®.
+DAYTON, NEVADA, July 21, 2023 - Markzware, Inc., the leader in software publishing solutions for document previewing, data conversion, and print quality control, announces the latest version of its stand-alone preview, preflight and conversion application, PDFMarkz®.
 This PDF converter empowers graphic designers, printers, and publishers to easily open PDF documents in a wide range of desktop publishing applications and file formats.
-PDF File Converter

 Users can open Canva PDFs and other PDF files in InDesign, QuarkXPress, Affinity Publisher, and other applications, for editing, printing, publishing, etc. PDFMarkz saves so much time, when creatives need to produce documents and when PDF content needs to be extracted and re-formatted.

 System requirements include macOS 10.13 or newer, 4GB of RAM, 1024x768 display, and an Internet connection.
-PDFMarkz can be purchased through the PDFMarkz page on the markzwarewebsite or through authorized resellers.
-Pricing is $199 for a 12-month Subscription and $299 for a Perpetual license.
-About Markzware
+PDFMarkz can be purchased through the PDFMarkz page on the markzwarewebsite ( or through authorized resellers ( Pricing is $199 for a 12-month Subscription and $299 for a Perpetual license.

 Markzware, a privately-held company based in Dayton, Nevada, is the leading software publisher providing solutions for document previewing, data conversion and print quality control.
 Markzware supports major graphic software layout applications used by printers, publishers and graphic arts professionals worldwide.